AshishSardana/nmt-en-hi/README.md

 *Note: The following instructions have been tested on a DGX-Station with NVIDIA V100 and A100 GPU's.*

 For the most part, this repository relies on NVIDIA [NeMo](https://github.com/NVIDIA/NeMo) for training, testing and validating models.
 NeMo inturn uses [PyTorch Lightning](https://www.pytorchlightning.ai/).

-For the server and webapp, follow the `ReadME.md` file in `./server` and `./webapp` respectively.
-For all the other routines, use the NeMo docker image and run the cells at the top of the notebook to install the libraries using `pip`.